Matter Silicon Labs Lighting Example (Zephyr)#

 • Establishes operational certificates

-• The Silicon Labs device will join the WiFi network and get an IP address
+• The Silicon Labs device joins the operational network and obtains an IPv6 (and IPv4 for Wi-Fi) address

-• It then starts providing mDNS records on IPv4 and IPv6
+• It then starts providing mDNS records on the operational network

-• Future communications (tests) will then happen over WiFi
+• Future communications happen over the operational network (Wi-Fi or Thread)

 Testing with chip-tool#

-You can provision and control the CHIP device using the python controller, Chip tool standalone, Android or iOS app.
+You can provision and control the CHIP device using the python controller, the chip-tool standalone, or the Android or iOS app.

 CHIPTool